vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 I'm interested to work on it, because I'm using this project in a personal website.
-However, I'm not a robot, so please open issue and create pull requests with new features and bugfixes.
+However, I'm not a robot, so please open issues and create pull requests with new features and bugfixes.

 For technical information check `DEVELOPERS.md`